nimiq-network/developer-reference/chapters/accounts-and-contracts.md

 Cannot be replaced by other contract accounts.
 Can only be explicitly pruned (replaced by an empty basic account) when empty.
 When pruning, contract type & contract-specific properties must be stored in the block body (for reverts).

-### Contract creation
+### Contract Creation
-* If transaction.recipientType !== Basic and currentRecipientAccount.type === Basic and contract creation flag is set (0x01), a contract of type recipientType will be created.
+* If receiving account in a transaction is not to `basic` but the current recipient account type is `basic` and the contract creation flag `0x01` is set, a contract of the type defined for the recipient will be created.
 * The contract address is the transaction hash with the recipient address set to all zero (because recipient is not know at that time), truncated to the address size.
-* transaction.recipient MUST be equal to the contract address.
+* The recipient defined in the transaction must be equal to the contract address.
 * The created contract inherits any balance already present in the account.
 I.e. the funds of the contract will be added if a balance is already available.
 * All properties of the transaction are available to the contract constructor, i.e. all values are stored inside, no outside dependencies.

-### Vesting contract
+### Vesting Contract
-A vesting contract allows to spend money in scheduled way.
+A vesting contract allows to spend money in a scheduled way.

 An initial amount (`balance` - `vesting total amount`) can be spend immediately followed by a scheduled distribution of the remaining amount the set total is used up.